fbpx

 Domestic Violence Outcomes

-A domestic violence lawyer is going to have a big role in the outcome of the case.
+Austin domestic violence attorneys can have a big role in the outcome of the case.
 There is a wide range of outcomes.
 The best defense will consider whether the accused acted in self defense, or if there is evidence that the allegations are completely fabricated.
 The Travis County Prosecutor’s domestic violence unit typically handles cases in County Court 4, and they handle domestic abuse cases all day, every day.
-If charged in Travis County, you should find a criminal defense attorney with experience in County Court #4.
+If charged in Travis County, you should find an Austin domestic violence lawyer with experience in County Court #4.

 Dismissal of the Charge